SalomePlatform/adao/doc/en/ref_sampling_requirements.rst

 The sampling of the states :math:`\mathbf{x}` can be provided explicitly or in the form of hypercubes, explicit or sampled according to common distributions, or using Latin Hypercube Sampling (LHS).
+Depending on the method, the sample will be included in the domain described by its bounds, or will be descriptive of the unbounded domain of state variables.

 These possible keywords are: